danielehc/katacoda-scenarios/consul_service_mesh_1/step3.md

 #### Wait until all pods are running

-Before being able to access Consul you need to verify the deploy was completed.
+In order to access Consul you must verify the deploy was completed.
+Execute the following command, and review the output.

 `kubectl get pods --all-namespaces`{{execute}}